yizichangyin/home-assistant_ugreen-nas/README.md

 ## The setup procedure

 Click [here](https://github.com/Tom-Bom-badil/ugreen_nas/blob/main/docs/how_to_setup.md) to open the detailed step-by-step instructions.
+Make sure to check on [Known problems and limitations](https://github.com/Tom-Bom-badil/ugreen_nas/discussions/2) in the discussions section before proceeding with installation

 ## Final notes